Transkribus/TranskribusDU/README.md

 We recommend installing __anaconda3__ .
 You can then train using pystruct and/or tensorflow (both to be installed on top of anaconda).

- * conda install shapely rtree
+ * conda install shapely rtree lxml scipy
+ * pip install future scikit-learn pytest --upgrade

+To learn with pystruct (using a graph-CRF model):
+ * pip install cvxopt ad3 pystruct --upgrade

+To learn with Tensorflow (using an Edge Convolutional Network):
  * conda install -c anaconda tensorflow(-gpu)
- * pip install future lxml scipy scikit-learn pytest cvxopt ad3 pystruct --upgrade

 ### Usage
  * see use-cases